PD SAI

 MISSION:

-The Guardrail Common Sensor (GRCS) is a RC-12X fixed-wing aircraft, which hosts Communications Intelligence (COMINT) and Electronic Intelligence (ELINT) sensors.
-It provides a persistent capability to detect, locate and classify/identify critical targets with a relevant degree of timeliness and accuracy.
+The GRCS is a RC-12X fixed-wing aircraft, which hosts communications intelligence and electronic intelligence sensors.
+It provides a persistent capability to detect, locate, and classify/identify critical targets with a relevant degree of timeliness and accuracy.

 DESCRIPTION:

-Originally a Cold War system built for Indications and Warnings against adversaries in both European and Pacific Theaters of Operation, GRCS provides near peer capability and A2AD standoff.
-The Guardrail RC-12X significantly improves the system’s Tactical Irregular Warfare Capability, by collecting low-, mid-, and high-band radio signals; identifying, classifying; determining source location; & providing near-real-time reporting, ensuring information dominance to commanders.
+Originally a Cold War system built for Indications and Warnings against adversaries in both European and Pacific Theaters of Operation, the GRCS provides near peer capability and anti-access/area denial standoff.
+The Guardrail RC-12X significantly improves the system’s tactical irregular warfare capability, by collecting low-, mid-, and high-band radio signals; identifying, classifying; determining source location; and providing near-real-time reporting, ensuring information dominance to commanders.

-GRCS is assigned to two U.S. Army Intelligence and Security Command’s Aerial Exploitation Battalions, providing Aerial Intelligence, Surveillance and Reconnaissance (AISR) support to combatant commanders.
-In accordance with the Army’s AISR 2020 strategy, the Army’s Acquisition Objective/Army’s Procurement Objective (AAO/APO) is 19 RC-12X; seven fielded to 3rd MI BN; seven fielded to the 204th MI BN, and five pilot trainers to support Force Generation.
-The five trainers are not equipped with Primary Mission Equipment (PME).
+The GRCS is assigned to two U.S. Army Intelligence and Security Command’s Aerial Exploitation Battalions, providing aerial ISR support to combatant commanders.
+In accordance with the Army’s aerial ISR 2020 strategy, the Army’s Acquisition Objective/Army’s Procurement Objective (AAO/APO) is 19 RC-12X; seven fielded to the 3rd Military Intelligence (MI) Battalion (BN); seven fielded to the 204th MI BN, and five pilot trainers to support Force Generation.
+The five trainers are not equipped with Primary Mission Equipment.

 SYSTEM INTERDEPENDENCIES:

-• GRCS intercepts, identifies, locates, and reports threat special communications signals emitters.
-The system provides real-time downlink sensor-to-shooter connectivity to the Warfighter via a common data link (CDL) & tactical comms links.
+• The GRCS intercepts, identifies, locates, and reports threat special communications signals emitters.
+The system provides real-time downlink sensor-to-shooter connectivity to the Soldier via a common data link (CDL) and tactical comms links.
 Net-centric, off-board analysis and reporting reduces deployed footprint and sustainment.
-GRCS sensor collection data also feeds the National Intelligence Community and supports the Army’s Processing, Exploitation and Dissemination (PED) Center of Excellence mission requirements
+The GRCS sensor collection data also feeds the National Intelligence Community and supports the Army’s PED Center of Excellence mission requirements

 PROGRAM STATUS: